 Because if there is salt, bad bacteria cannot live.

-Whereas good bacteria can live with salt.
+Whereas good bacteria can live with it.

 This fact has played quite an important role in the production of fermented seasonings.

-The natural salt can easily break down and become sodium magnesium which is almost useless.
+Natural salt can easily break down and become sodium magnesium which is almost useless.

 2. Purification and salt